Spanly Docs

 Duration looks wrong (always 0 ms, or huge)

-• The request/response pair may not have been correctly matched by JSON-RPC id.
-Notifications don't have a response and report as 0.
+• The request/response pair may not have been matched by JSON-RPC id.
+Notifications don't have a response and report no duration.

 • For SSE streams, each data: frame is its own packet, so what you see is per-frame time-to-first-byte, not the lifetime of the stream.

-• Check the SDK / CLI onError for the underlying network error.
+• Check onError (TS) / on_error (Python) or the CLI logs for the underlying network error.

 CLI: HTTP mode doesn't work behind nginx/Caddy/Envoy